Torii Kotondo: Life and career

 Kiyokata influenced Kontodo's bijin-ga portraits along with shin hanga designers Goyō Hashiguchi and Itō Shinsui.
-In 1925 he exhibited some of his bijin-ga at the Inten exhibition.
-He designed twenty-one bijin-ga prints which were sold in the United States.
+In 1925 he exhibited the painting Jibo at the tenth annual Kyōdokai exhibition and began showing bijin-ga paintings at the Inten exhibition.
+His output was more modest than that of his contemporary Itō Shinsui: he designed twenty-one bijin-ga prints in the shin-hanga style between 1929 and 1934, published in ōban format first by Sakai & Kawaguchi, then, after 1931, by Kawaguchi alone, and finally by Ikeda; the designs were mostly carved by Maeda Kentarō and printed by Komatsu Wasakichi, and were marketed chiefly for sale in the United States.
+Notably, Kotondo never published with Watanabe Shōzaburō, the dominant shin-hanga publisher in the Tokyo area at the time; the reason is unknown, though it seems unlikely Watanabe would not have tried to secure a collaboration with him. which were sold in the United States.
 Seventeen of Kontodo's prints were shown at the seminal shin hanga exhibition at the Toledo Museum of Art in 1936.